-Premises Responsible Persons must ensure that a QR code is generated for each of your sites and depots across England and Wales.
-Depot /Site leads will need to follow this link and generate a site QR code (one per site/ depot).
-The QR codes should be displayed prominently at the entrance and/ or the site reception in our sites and depots across England and Wales only
+Whilst QR codes are no longer mandatory, Premises Responsible Persons are still encouraged to produce a QR code for each of your sites and depots across England and Wales.
+Depot /Site leads can follow this link and generate a site QR code (one per site/ depot).
+The QR codes may be displayed at the entrance and/ or the site reception in our sites and depots across England and Wales only.